blackberry/KaBoom/README.md

 * [Dave Ariens](<mailto:dariens@blackberry.com>) (current maintainer)

 ## Building
-Performing a Maven install produces a RPM package that currently installs on Cent OS based Linux distributions..
+Performing a Maven install produces:
+* An RPM package that currently installs RPM based Linux distributions
+* A Debian package for dpkg based Linux distributions

 ## Configuring
 Below is an example configuration for running a KaBoom instance that consumes messages in two topics (topic1, topic2) and writes them to HDFS paths owned by different HDFS users.